ShockScript/SDN/ls/global-objects.md

 ## Collection

 - Provide a generic Collection type and numeric Collection types such as LongCollection.
-- Collection types have Count property.
+- Collection types have Count, FirstEl and LastEl properties.
-- Collection types have Add, Append, Prepend, Remove, Shift, Pop, Filter, Map, Reduce, ReduceRight, Any and All methods.
+- Collection types have Add, Append, Prepend, Remove, Splice, Clear, Reverse, Shift, Pop, IndexOf, LastIndexOf, Slice, Find, Filter, Map, Reduce, ReduceRight, Any and All methods.